 The judge also has broad discretion and can consider other relevant factors that may apply in your divorce.

 Although the court will make final decisions regarding property division in divorce, it is important to have an experienced family law attorney advocating on your behalf.
-At The Colwell Law Group, LLC, our Albany attorneys evaluate your situation and present your case to the court to seek a fair division of property.
+At The Colwell Law Group, LLC, our local attorneys evaluate your situation and present your case to the court to seek a fair division of property.

 Many couples enter into nuptial agreements before or during their marriage.
 A pre-nuptial or post-nuptial agreement identifies specific assets or debts as either separate or marital property.
 For this reason, a valid nuptial agreement can significantly streamline your property distribution during a divorce, since you won’t have to argue about the classification of your property.